hasnainroopawalla/ShowML/README.md

 > **_NOTE:_**  The implementations of these algorithms are not thoroughly optimized for high computational efficiency

+## Usage
+showml/examples contains examples of using ShowML to train/evaluate various Machine Learning models

 ## Installation

 To install the package
 ```